Alexhuszagh/rust-lexical/docs/Development.md

 # Getting Started

-In order to build and test lexical, only a modern Rust toolchain (1.51+) is required.
+In order to build and test lexical, only a modern Rust toolchain (1.65+) (1.61.0 to build, 1.65.0 to test) is required.
 However, for reasons described below, we highly recommend you install a recent (1.55+) nightly toolchain.

 ```bash
 cargo +nightly build